Pride Of Manchester Manchester United shirts 2000-2008

 2006-2007 - Manchester United third shirt

-The new Manchester United third choice shirt is the away jersey from the previous season, adjusted to blatantly include the new sponsor's logo.
+The 2006 Manchester United third choice shirt was simply the away jersey from the previous season, adjusted to blatantly include the new sponsor's logo.
 Fans groups called for a boycott in 2005 of the Vodaphone-sponsored version however this was widely ignored and thousands bought the kit.
-The organisers of that boycott will allow themselves a sly smile now the new AIG sponsored United shirt has out dated the Vodaphone one.
-Whether the same fans go out and buy the new version is yet to be seen.
-Worn with blue shorts and socks.
-To be confirmed (Launch date August 2006.
-Expires July 2007).
+The AIG sponsored United shirt was never released to the public.
+Worn with blue shorts (Launch date August 2006.
+Expired July 2007).

 The new Manchester United shirt